hetavv/vlm-text-extraction/README.md

 ## Comparison

-While the assignment aimed to compare the baseline (pre-trained) model's performance with the fine-tuned model, full execution of this comparison was not completed due to computational resource constraints.
+While the assignment aimed to compare the baseline (pre-trained) model's performance with the fine-tuned model, <ins> full execution of this comparison was not completed due to computational resource constraints </ins>.
 Attempts and preliminary experimental notebooks for this phase are provided in the `fine_tuning_experiments/` folder.

 ## Deliverables & Project Assets